Islandora/islandora_pathauto/README.md

 -------------

-To enable pathauto for a content model visit Administration >> Islandora >> Islandora Utility Moduls >> Pathauto (admin/islandora/tools/islandora-pathauto).
+To enable pathauto for a content model visit Administration >> Islandora >> Islandora Utility Modules >> Pathauto (admin/islandora/tools/islandora-pathauto).
 To configure the aliases that pathauto will create, visit Administration >> Configuration >> Search and Metadata >> URL Aliases >> Patterns (admin/config/search/path/patterns).
 You can create aliases including the object's pid ([fedora:pid]), the Fedora label ([fedora:label]), and/or the pid without the namespace ([fedora:shortpid]).
 See the documentation